hmngwy/brook/README.md

 #### LICENSE : GNU GPL V3

-Brook Message Board, social network for sharing and discussing documents on the internet, supports submission upvotes, and user "karma".
+Brook Message Board, social network for sharing and discussing documents on the internet, supports "upvotes", and user "karma".
 Copyright (C) 2015 Conrado Patricio Ambrosio

 This program is free software: you can redistribute it and/or modify